influxdata/docs-v2/content/v2.0/visualize-data/visualization-types.md

 To select this view, select the **Gauge** option from the visualization dropdown in the upper right.

 #### Gauge Controls

+To view **Gauge** controls, click the settings (gear) icon next to the visualization dropdown in the upper right.

 * **Customize Gauge** section:
   * **Prefix**: Prefix to be added to the gauge.